 I am grateful that I am able to express myself through my art, be it graphic design, writing or landscape oil painting.

-My formal education includes degrees from Northeastern University and Massachusetts College of Art.
-However, I have been fortunate to study with some wonderful artists such as the late Frances Weston Hoyt of New London who was a Frank Vincent DuMond student, John Traynor and Gil Perry who has been a great source of inspiration and support.
+My formal education includes degrees from Massachusetts College of Art ( MassArt) and Northeastern University.
+I have been fortunate to study with some great painters including the late Frances Weston Hoyt of New London who was a Frank Vincent Dumond student, John Traynor, Gil Perry and Peter Granucci.
 I am a juried member of the New Hampshire Art Association, a past adjunct professor at Colby-Sawyer College and New Hampshire Institute of Art.

 My work has appeared in local and regional juried shows and galleries.